mr2cef/LmoPPlots/pages/Plotidee.md

 - [[Die Städtemaut]]
 - An angry ex-adventurer named [[Cenwiu]] seeks a company of adventurers to escort the axe [[Luminous Subjugator]] safely to the town of [[Gafeld]].
 Before  the end, the party discovers that his information is wrong.
-- A charming priest named Enes seeks a company of adventurers to expose a corrupt aristocrat who serves Aremer the Horrendous.
-A haunted ex-adventurer named Aenert seeks a company of
+- A charming priest named [[Enes]] seeks a company of adventurers to expose a corrupt aristocrat who serves [[Aremer the Horrendous]].
-   adventurers to discover who is murdering his peers, and why.
+- A haunted ex-adventurer named [[Aenert]] seeks a company of   adventurers to discover who is murdering his peers, and why.
-- An ancient elven lady named Broda seeks a company of adventurers to expose a corrupt aristocrat who serves The Goblin King.
+- An ancient elven lady named [[Broda]] seeks a company of adventurers to expose a corrupt aristocrat who serves The Goblin King.
 Before the end, the  party discovers that she is not what she seems.
 - A wounded giant named Bega seeks a company of adventurers to slay the  Leviathan of the Sea of Marpa and retrieve its brain.
 Moreover, the  party must complete the quest without leaving any trace of their  involvement.
 - An ancient dwarf stonemason named Thali seeks a company of adventurers to  find and explore the ancient ruins of Difeld Tower.
 Before the end, the party finds itself facing a moral quandry.
 - A wounded sage named Aton seeks a company of adventurers to escort a caravan of exotic goods safely to the dwarven town of Nulbadush.
 - An angry elf archer named Cune seeks a company of adventurers to expose a corrupt aristocrat who serves the Lich of the March of the Damned.
 - A wealthy ex-adventurer named Leda seeks a company of adventurers to recover and destroy an evil artifact from the Prison of Sema the Adamant.
 Moreover, the party must complete the quest amidst a natural disaster.
 - A  charming noblewoman named Adas seeks a company of adventurers to hunt down and kill Illfang the Kobold Lord.
 Moreover, the party must complete the quest amidst a terrible plague.